Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Connective tissue includes tissue that makes up glands, but epithelial tissue does not occur in glands.

-81. Which of the following is a component of the plasma membrane of a cell?
+Answer is C: The other choices are not correct. - Which of the following is a component of the plasma membrane of a cell?

 A. Plasma